This site uses technical (necessary) and analytics cookies.

 If you are abroad and need more information, contact the Italian consulate with jurisdiction in your area of residence.

-List of Italian embassies and Conculates Abroad
+List of Italian Embassies and Consulates Abroad

 For further information on passports see Passports.

-For more information see Identity Card.
+For more information see Identity Card

-For more information see Tax Number.
+For more information, including information for foreign citizens not resident in Italy, see Tax Number.

 List of foreign embassies and consulates in Italy